mozilla/fx-private-relay/docs/translations.md

 header.
 Local development also omits the header.

 Without a `X-Client-Region` header, the code guesses a region from the `Accept-Language` header.
-The `Accept-Language` fallback looks for a language code with a regional variant.
+The language fallback looks for a language code with a regional variant.
 For example, the language code `"es-MX"` (Mexican Spanish) implies region code `"MX"` (Mexico).
 When there is no regional variant, the code guesses a probable region from a [lookup table][].
 The lookup table uses Unicode [Common Locale Data Repository][cldr] (CLDR) [Supplemental Data][cldr-sup].
-The [Language-Territory Information][cldr-lti] includes estimates of language speakers by region.
+The [Language-Territory Information][cldr-lti] data includes estimates of language speakers by region.

 [cldr-lti]: https://www.unicode.org/cldr/charts/42/supplemental/language_territory_information.html
 [cldr-sup]: https://www.unicode.org/cldr/charts/42/supplemental/index.html